High Ratio Mortgage: What You Need To Know

 These insurance policies come with a premium.
 Depending on your loan-to-value ratio, the default insurance premium rate ranges from 2.1 percent to 4 percent of the loan amount.

-The default insurance premium is part of your mortgage closing costs but is not required to be paid upfront.
-The premium usually is added to the mortgage loan amount and paid overtime as part of your regular mortgage loan.
+The premium is usually added to the mortgage loan amount and paid over as part of your regular mortgage loan.
 You also can choose to pay it off in one lump sum.

 Amortization Rules For High Ratio Mortgages

-The mortgage amortization period will directly affect your regular mortgage payment amount.
 The longer your amortization period, the lower your mortgage payment will be.
 And the shorter your amortization, the higher your mortgage payment.

 Mortgage amortization is simply the length of time needed to pay off the entire loan amount.
 Lenders have less flexibility with how long to amortize your mortgage loan when going for a high-ratio mortgage.

-The maximum amortization period for high-ratio mortgages is twenty-five years.
 On the other hand, your low-ratio mortgage can be amortized for thirty years, thirty-five years and even forty years.

 Shop Across 25+ Lenders For Your Best Mortgage Deals